rust-cli/env_logger/README.md

 [level-enum]:  https://docs.rs/log/latest/log/enum.Level.html  "log::Level (docs.rs)"

+There is also a pseudo logging level, `off`, which may be specified to disable all logging for a given module or for the entire application.
+As with the logging levels, the letter case is not significant.

 `env_logger` can be configured in other ways besides an environment variable.
 See [the examples](https://github.com/env-logger-rs/env_logger/tree/master/examples) for more approaches.

 ### In tests